Thank you for signing up to Golf Monthly. You will receive a verification email shortly.

 Great players never know when they're beaten.
 To be able to grind out a score is a great strength, even when you're not at your best.
 Tiger Woods was undoutedly the best at this over the years - he always got the most out of every round.

 To everyone who's carded seven points going out and 20-odd coming home, pat yourself on the back.
 It's as much about pride as anything else.

-Players like Rory McIlroy and Brooks Koepka have a lot to answer for - they strike the driver so well it rubs us on off at home.
+Players like Rory McIlroy, Jon Rahm and Scottie Scheffler have a lot to answer for - they strike the driver so well it rubs off on us at home.